ZapdoZ/numberstations/README.md

     playsound

 ## Usage
 Launch "main.py <textfile.txt>" in the CLI of your choice.
-You can also check your files for errors before running them through the main.py.
-Just run "validator.py <textfile.txt>" in your CLI!

 ## The stations
 So far, this script supports E11, E07, E07a and S11a (single message formats; I'm working on more!).